eviatar988/AdvancedProgrammingProject/README.md

 # Overview

-This project implements a distributed computational graph using the Publish/Subscribe (Pub/Sub) architecture.
+This project implements a computational graph based on the Publish/Subscribe (Pub/Sub) architecture.

-The system allows users to deploy a computational graph from a configuration file and publish values to topics through a web interface.
+The application allows users to deploy a computational graph from a configuration file, publish values to input topics through a web interface, and automatically propagate computations across the graph.

-Whenever a value is published, all dependent agents are automatically activated, compute their output, and publish new values to other topics.

-The project also contains a lightweight HTTP server implemented from scratch without external frameworks.
+The project also includes a lightweight HTTP server implemented entirely in Java without external frameworks.

 ---